CP1404/Practicals/prac_05/README.md

    GitHub will tell you that the prac_05_feedback branch can be deleted.
 You're welcome to delete it (both on GitHub and locally).

-7. Now the master branch has been updated on GitHub (remote), but not locally.
+4. Now the master branch has been updated on GitHub (remote), but not locally.
    In PyCharm, *switch back to the local master branch* by clicking in the footer where it shows the branch:
    ![PyCharm change branch](../images/05image14.png)

-8. **Pull** your changes from master (remote) to update your local repo:
+5. **Pull** your changes from master (remote) to update your local repo:
    **Git > Pull** then click **Pull**.
    You should now be on your local master branch and see all your up-to-date work.

 All done!
-*What did you learn from this?*

 To read more about Pull Requests:
 [https://help.github.com/articles/using-pull-requests/](https://help.github.com/articles/using-pull-requests/)

-Not all done :)
-Now on to more practice programming...

 # Practice & Extension Work